-Among all of the above LPWAN technologies, LTE-based technologies, such as NB-IoT and LTE-M, improve the cell capacity and extend the devices' range to transmit/receive a small amount of data over a small BW.
-However, conventional LTE-based solution is costly regarding the high power consumption of devices, having complex protocols used to manage their functionality, and having a high cost of deployment \cite{Amjad2021}.
-IoT systems targeting LTE-M intended to preserve battery power due to LTE-M nodes' low power consumption, increasing the battery life up to 10 years.
-Devices in the LTE-M release operate with 1.08MHz BW, equivalent to 6 LTE physical resource blocks.
-LTE-M can coexist with LTE services within the same BW, deploying different features to extend its coverage, such as TTI bundling, repetition, and narrowband retuning.
-By reducing the complexity of IoT EDs, LTE-M has quite a low cost compared to 2G/3G/4G technologies \cite{Shahgholi2021}.
-The other LTE-based LPWAN technology is NB-IoT, one of the most popular ones developed by 3GPP as part of Release 13.
-Although it is part of the LTE standard, it has a novel air interface, maintaining the essential requirements to reduce devices' cost and limit battery usage.
-Hence, NB-IoT lacks several capabilities of LTE, like Handover, channel quality maintaining, carrier aggregation, dual connection, and some other features.
-NB-IoT operates under three modes such as in-band, guard-band, and stand-alone.
+The above LPWAN technologies, including NB-IoT and LTE-M, which are based on LTE, enhance cell capacity and extend the device range to transmit or receive a small amount of data over a small BW.
+However, the conventional LTE-based solution is costly regarding the high power consumption of devices, complex protocols used to manage their functionality, and high deployment costs \cite{Amjad2021}.
+The IoT systems targeting LTE-M to preserve battery power due to the low power consumption of the LTE-M nodes, increase battery life by up to 10 years.
+Devices in the LTE-M release operate with 1.08~MHz BW, equivalent to six LTE physical resource blocks.
+Additionally, LTE-M can coexist with LTE services within the same BW, deploying different features to extend coverage, such as TTI bundling, repetition, and narrowband retuning.
+By reducing the complexity of IoT end devices (EDs), LTE-M has a low cost compared to second-, third-, and fourth-generation (2G, 3G, 4G) technology \cite{Shahgholi2021}.
+The other LTE-based LPWAN technology is the NB-IoT, a popular technology developed by 3GPP as part of Release 13.
+Although it is part of the LTE standard, it has a novel air interface, maintaining the essential requirements to reduce devices' costs and limit battery usage.
+Hence, the NB-IoT lacks several capabilities of LTE, such as handover, channel quality maintenance, carrier aggregation, dual connection, and other features.
+The NB-IoT operates under in-band, guard-band, and stand-alone modes.